-In celebration of the 10th year anniversary of the partnership between Tufts University and the Stockholm Environment Institute (SEI), SEI and the Tufts Institute of the Environment (TIE) are launching a new internship program for Tufts students to participate in SEI internships.
+In celebration of the 10th year anniversary of the partnership between Tufts University and the Stockholm Environment Institute (SEI), SEI and the Tufts Institute of the Environment (TIE) launched a new internship program for Tufts students to participate in SEI internships.

 Through this program the student will work directly with SEI researchers and will be expected to:

 - Work out of the SEI office (11 Curtis Ave, Somerville, MA 02144) at least 2-4 days and up to 20-30 hours per week during the summer, with fewer hours per week during the fall and spring semesters

 - Produce the expected deliverables of the internship, which will likely develop further during the course of the internship

 - Travel, as needed, to the project locations